-In accordance with the provisions of Part B, APC filed with the Commission on February 1, 2018, the information and calculations for the CNP Purchase Factor associated with the Company's certificated purchase power agreements.
-Although the filing reflected a projected underrecovery of costs associated with such agreements that normally would be recoverable during the cost year April 1, 2018 through March 31, 2019, APC consented that the current level of cost recovery remain unchanged for the upcoming year.
-This was accomplished through a revenue-based allocator that is now reflected in Part B, and the corresponding development of new, individual factors that are to be applied to the respective rate schedules and maintained for the April 1, 2018 through March 31, 2019 cost year.
+In accordance with the provisions of Part B, APC filed with the Commission on February 1, 2019, the information and calculations for the CNP Purchase Factor associated with the Company's certificated PPAs.
+Although the filing reflected a projected under-recovery of costs associated with such agreements that normally would be recoverable during the cost year April 1, 2019 through March 31, 2020, APC consented that the current level of cost recovery remain unchanged for the upcoming year.
+This was accomplished through a revenue-based allocator that is now reflected in Part B, and the corresponding development of new, individual factors that are to be applied to the respective rate schedules and maintained for the April 1, 2019 through March 31, 2020 cost year.